Rebuilding Credit After Bankruptcy

 bankruptcy process, it is important to know exactly where you stand.
 Start by requesting

-each year.
+report each year.
 If you notice that any of these reports contain inaccurate

 or inconsistent information about your debt or payment history,